Beberstyck History, Family Crest & Coats of Arms

 The surname Beberstyck was first found in Wiltshire at Baverstock, a small village and former civil parish.
 Conjecturally they were Lords of the manor of Baverstock, originally Babestoche, which was held at the time of the taking of the Domesday Book Survey in 1086, by the Abbess of Wilton.

 Early History of the Beberstyck family

-Another 169 words (12 lines of text) are included under the topic Early Beberstyck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beberstyck research.
+Another 53 words (4 lines of text) are included under the topic Early Beberstyck History in all our PDF Extended History products and printed products wherever possible.

 Beberstyck Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Baverstocke, Baverstock, Baverstoke, Bayverstock, Beaverstock, Beaverstocke and many more.